davidbeckonline/pegel-konstanz_website/content/03_about/03_release-notes.en.md

 ## Release Notes

+**2024-12-20: Full transition to API based data and Seaborn graphics.**
+Complete transition to API data and updated graphics based on Seaborn.

 **2024-12-17: Update to JSON with API data.**
 DE and EN transitioned to JSON based on API data.
 With that, we can provide new metrics (e.g. change last 24h).